sidmishraw/gostm/Readme.md

 # GoSTM

-This is an optimistic Software Transactional Memory prototype in Golang.
+This is an optimistic quarantined Software Transactional Memory implementation in Golang.

-Still a WIP.
-Basic tests are passing.

-- Sid
+* Sid